Yannmm/yannmm.github.io/_posts/2024-6-19-dart-generator-functions.md

 ### Why

-When you need to lazily produce a sequence of values, consider using a generator function.
+For a sequence of values, When you need to produce each of them on demand, consider using a generator function.
 Dart supports both `synchronous` and `asynchronous` generators.

-`Lazily produce` means generating next value when requested.
+`On demand` means generating next value when requested.
 The request action can refer to calling [Iterator<E>.moveNext()](https://api.dart.dev/stable/3.4.4/dart-core/Iterator/moveNext.html) for synchronous geneartor, or consuming emitted values from stream by `await for` or `listen to`.

 ### How